imresearchinstitute/imresearchinstitute.github.io/README.md

 IO - (Interpreted Objects) - an object oriented interpreted (scripting) language with the following features: K&R style syntax, all objects (pure, no primitives), package is reflected file system path, built in reflection (getClass(), getMethod()), runs from command line (ie, #!/bin/io).
 In development.

-Kilgore -  Natural Language Processing (NLP), liguistic expression parsing and contextual matching.
-Currently porting to Python, Javascript.

 TextGen - generate grammatical phrases from language database.
 Currently porting to Python.

+Gil (Kilgore) - Natural Language Processing (NLP), liguistic expression parsing and contextual matching.
+Currently porting to Python, Javascript.

 Mathematics - Algorithms and analysis of prime and twin prime number distribution at given points, within an infinite sequence.